Confucianism as a World Religion

 With historical analysis, extensive research, and thoughtful reflection, Confucianism as a World Religion will engage all those interested in religion and global politics at the beginning of the Chinese century.

-Anna Sun is assistant professor of sociology and Asian studies at Kenyon College.
+Anna Sun is associate professor of sociology and Asian studies at Kenyon College.